jbspeakr/personal-blog/_posts/2016-12-30-single-use-tokens-w-jwt.md

 category: appsec
 ---

+**Self-contained JWTs can be used as one-time tokens.
+I'll show when this makes sense & how to implement it.**

-[**JSON Web Tokens**](https://www.jbspeakr.cc/tag/jwt/) (JWTs) are the new and fancy de-facto standard in the web.
+[JSON Web Tokens](https://www.jbspeakr.cc/tag/jwt/) (JWTs) are the new and fancy de-facto standard in the web.
 JWTs are the tool of choice when it comes to authentication in an stateless environment.
 That has two direct implications:

-<p class="subtitle">Self-contained JWTs can be used as one-time tokens.
-I'll show when this makes sense & how to implement it.</p>

 - You should definitely go and get some [proper introduction](https://jwt.io/introduction/) on **how JSON Web Token work**.
 It's worth to know as JWTs are widely used for e.g. authentication against REST-APIs.
 - Second, as JWTs are still fresh, hot and simply fancy, some people think they are some kind of holy Swiss army knife and can be used to solve every possible use-case... they are not!